jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 **Views** are React components.
 They're responsible for rendering interfaces and handling user events.
 Their data is obtained from the Stores.

 **Stores** manage data.
 A single Store manages data for a single domain.
-When a Store changes it's data it notifies the Views.
+When a Store changes its data, it notifies the Views.

 The **Dispatcher** receives new data and passes it to the Stores.
 Stores update their data (when applicable) and inform the Views.